The whole reason I went to University was that I knew I wanted to work and live abroad.

 Making the Decision

-I decided that I didn't want to return to England, and that after a couple of years of being ‘out there’, I had to make up my mind.
+I decided that I didn't want to return to England and that after a couple of years of being ‘out there,' I had to make up my mind.

 Preparing for Emigration

 On top of that, the teaching qualification you get will impact heavily on the schools you can apply to, as well as the wage you'll be offered.

-There are plenty of cheap online TEFL (Teaching English as a Foreign Language) courses you can do, however, they aren't a great preparation for real-life classroom teaching.
+There are plenty of cheap online TEFL (Teaching English as a Foreign Language) courses you can do; however, they aren't excellent preparation for real-life classroom teaching.

 This involves teaching, observing your peers, working on lesson plans and lessons where you're taught how to teach.

-I did the CELTA course at the British Council, in Krakow.
+I did the CELTA course at the British Council in Krakow.
 Their facilities are second-to-none.

 It's an intensive course, but the sense of accomplishment at the end of the month makes it worth it.

 I'd never visited Cambodia before going there to teach.

-I simply went on the recommendation of a friend, and found myself enamored with everything about it.
+I went on the recommendation of a friend and found myself enamored with everything about it.

 A country of 15 million people, most of whom live in the countryside, has nothing but smiles and rolling green plains when you venture out.

-You land at the airport (or arrive at the land-border) and pay $25 for a business visa, which is infinitely extendable when in the country.
+You land at the airport (or arrive at the land border) and pay $25 for a business visa, which is infinitely extendable when in the country.

-Both of those visas are multiple entry (so you can leave the country and return), however visa extensions for less than six months are not.
+Both of those visas are multiple entries (so you can leave the country and return).
+However, visa extensions for less than six months are not.